[ Printer Friendly Version ] [ Report Abuse ]

 “Not that she wouldn’t deserve it, if we did give her away,” Rose muttered, as they descended the stairs from her office.

 She glanced around at Professor Blackburn, anxiously, but the teacher didn’t seem to be paying them much attention.
-She still seemed rather pale and distracted.
+She still looked rather pale and distracted.

 “Oh, I left the Invisibility Cloak in the Transfiguration classroom,” Albus burst out suddenly.
 “And our projects are completely ruined.”